European Accessibility Act

 What exceptions and special regulations are there?

-As described above, the directive revolves around commercial activities aimed at consumers.
+As described above, the Directive is about commercial activities aimed at consumers.
 Conversely, this means two things:

 The Accessibility Act also grants exceptions in certain cases: